Saint-Maclou Church, Rouen copyright French Moments

 My copy of the book “Gothic: Architecture, Sculpture, Painting”

-This book has been for me a great resource that helped me better understand the Gothic movement in art from the 12th century to the Renaissance.
-An architectural style that first originated from France and spread all over Europe.
+This book has been a great resource for me.
+It helped me better understand the Gothic movement in art from the 12th century to the Renaissance, an architectural style that first originated in France and spread all over Europe.

 Over 500 pages it focuses on the development of Gothic architecture with many illustrations and photographs, but not only.
 I’ve also found interesting the in-depth discussion of the most diverse art forms, including painting, sculpture, metalwork and even book illumination!
 It also includes specific coverage of the Cathars’ Heresy and the Papal Palace in Avignon.
-And, of course, it mentions the cathedral of Notre-Dame de Rouen!
+And, of course, it mentions the cathedral of Notre Dame de Rouen!

-This is definitely the book I recommend if – like me – you love everything about Gothic such as churches, gargoyles, stained glass, flying buttresses and so much more.
+This is definitely the book I recommend if—like me—you love everything Gothic, including churches, gargoyles, stained glass, flying buttresses, and so much more.

 Order it online!